CloudBindle/bindle/tester/docs/test_framework_manual_launch.md

 Now, save this configuration file and we are ready to move on to the next step where we will be running the Bindle Tester!

 ### Step 4 - Running Bindle Tester
 There are two parameter that you can use with tester/bindle_test_framework.pl script.
 The "--use-config-paths" parameter is required and we need to specify the paths of all the config templates we want to launch (ex. in our case it will be "~/.bindle/test_framework_configs/aws.cfg").
-You can include more than one configuration file if you want to launch clusters on multiple cloud environments(both aws and OICR openstack) by adding a comma delimmited list as an argument.
+You can include more than one configuration file if you want to launch clusters on multiple cloud environments(both aws and OICR openstack) by adding a comma delimited list as an argument.
 The "--destroy-clusters" parameter simply destroys all the clusters that were launched and tested using this tool.
 Let's run the test framework which launches and tests clusters on aws only:

         # launch the test framework
         perl tester/bin/bindle_test_framework.pl --use-config-paths ~/.bindle/test_framework_configs/aws.cfg --destroy-clusters